shanemcw/homebridge-amazondash-MAC/README.md

 ### Interface
 `Interface` refers to the monitoring wifi interface for airodump-ng to listen on.
 Once hte wifi monitoring interface is properly set up, this identifier is reported by the `iwconfig` command.
 ### Channel
 `Channel` refers to a single channel for airodump-ng to listen on.
-As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* visible in the vicinity to reduce airodump-ng's overhead
+As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* visible in the vicinity to reduce airodump-ng's overhead.
 ### Debug
 * `0` No reporting.
 * `1` *Default.* Reports airodump-ng at initialization, and other than that only when a button is triggered.
 This debug level is recommended for day-to-day working installations.